keithalewis/math/um1.md

 In general this hedge will not exactly replicate the derivative contract obligation.

-Note the Unified Model does not require Ito's formula, much less a proof involving partial differential equations.
+Note the Unified Model does not require Ito's formula, much less a proof involving partial differential equations and change of measure.
 One simply writes down a martingale and deflator then uses equation (2) to value, hedge, and manage the risk of realistic trading strategies.
 The notion of "continuous time" hedging is a mathematical myth.